lallaria/Archipelago/worlds/overcooked2/docs/setup_en.md

 2. Double-Click **oc2-modding-install.bat** follow the instructions.

-Once *OC2-Modding* is installed, you have successfully installed everything you need to play/participate in Archipelago MultiWorld games.
+Once *OC2-Modding* is installed, you have successfully installed everything you need to play/participate in Trezapalooza Multiworld games.

 ### Disable